 Working at the invitation of the Sacher Foundation in Basel, Reynolds examined the thinking of Edgard Varèse on the subject of musical space (actual and metaphoric).
 Two extended papers have resulted.
 Part I was published in Perspectives of New Music (Volume 51, Number 1, Winter 2013): “The Last Word Is Imagination: A Study of the Spatial Aspects of Varèse’s Work”.
 Part II is published in the print edition of Leonardo, Vol. 50, No. 5, available in the Fall of 2017 from MIT Press.

-Reynolds was an invited composer at the 70th Anniversary session of the International Summer Course for New Music Darmstadt, July 10-August 14, 2016.
-Among other activities, he performed one of his intermedial PASSAGE lecture events, PASSAGE 11, in a customized "Darmstadt" version, featuring Irvine Arditti, the Arditti Quartet, and Paul Hembree.
-He also presented a Workshop/Performance event focused on the new collaboration between him, Irvine Arditti, and Paul Hembree: Shifting/Drifting (for violin and computer).
-He gave a series of four Lectures in addition to private lessons:
+Reynolds was invited to the 70th Anniversary session of the International Summer Course for New Music Darmstadt, July 10-August 14, 2016.
+Among other activities, he performed one of his intermedial PASSAGE lecture events, PASSAGE 11, in a customized "Darmstadt" version.
+It featured Irvine Arditti, the Arditti Quartet, with Paul Hembree.
+Reynolds also presented a Workshop/Performance event focused on the new collaboration between him, Irvine Arditti, and Hembree: Shifting/Drifting (for violin and real-time algorithmic transformation).
+Reynolds's four Darmstadt Lectures included:

-After completing his Darmstadt residency, Reynolds visited the Sacher Foundation in Basel, working with the musicologist in charge of his materials, Angela Benedictis.
+After his Darmstadt residency, Reynolds visited the Sacher Foundation in Basel, working with Angela Benedictis, the musicologist in charge of his materials there.
 Their sessions were focused on new arrivals: the sketches and drafts for imagE/violin, imAge/violin, and Shifting/Drifting (all composed in 2015).